Shelly Plus H&T web interface guide

 Read the full user installation guide to get started with your Shelly Plus H&T.

-General - Home page
+Home page

-In the web interface, you will see five icons at the top of the screen, including one for AP, Wi-Fi, Bluetooth, Cloud and MQTT connection.
+In the web interface, you will see five icons in the header, including one for AP, Wi-Fi, Bluetooth, Cloud, and MQTT connection.
 Here is what the different status colors mean:

 In the home page of the Web Interface, you will see the temperature and relative humidity readings as well as the battery of the device.